 In this post, I will share with you about the worry jar, which is one of my favourite techniques to help an anxious child contain their worries.

 Let’s together build on the toolkit to overcome anxiety and worries that we have started.
-In my clinical work, I have found that being creative and making the strategies concrete and come to life improves their effectiveness and usefulness.
+In my clinical work, I have found that being creative and making the strategies concrete and come to life improves their effectiveness and usefulness, especially with young children.
 I encourage you to do the same in helping your child.

 The Worry Jar

 A Worry Jar is a place for your child to put their worries so that they do not need to keep thinking about them.
-It is like storing them for safe keeping.
+It is like storing them or putting them away for safe keeping.
 Just knowing that their worries are contained in the jar can free your child from having to replay them in their minds.

-Once the jar is completed, schedule “Worry Time”.
+The next step is to schedule “Worry Time”.
 Worry time is a set time of day when your child has permission and is encouraged to worry as much as he or she wants.
-Of course, when worry time is over, you and your child know that the worrying must end for the day.
+This specific time serves as another way to contain the worries.
+The key is to remember that when worry time is over, you and your child know that the worrying must end for the day.

 Choose 10-15 minutes a day after school or after supper (but not right before bed) and write down when worry time is on the worry jar (e.g., 4 PM to 4:15 PM).
 You may want to set a timer or alarm to notify your child that worry time has begun.
 Once worry time starts, your child can open the worry jar, look inside, and proceed to worry all he or she wants.
 Your child can choose to review all the worries or focus on one or two each day.
 Depending on the child and your child’s developmental age, worry time can be spent alone or with you.
 To end worry time, have a timer or alarm sound to indicate that worry time is over for the day.
 Your child should close the jar to put his or her worries away.

-By using the worry jar and worry time, at some point your child will likely tell you that he or she is no longer worrying about something he or she had previously put in the jar.
-This is the fun part for your child as this discovery represents success at overcoming a worry!
+By using the worry jar, at some point your child will likely tell you that he or she is no longer worrying about something he or she had previously put in the jar.
+This is the exciting part for your child as this discovery represents success at overcoming a worry!
 Celebrate these moments together and make a big deal out of it.
 Have your child remove the worry and rip it up.

 What do you think about this tool?
 In my experience, anxious kids really get into this technique and find it very helpful.
 Will you try it?
 Please let me know how it goes.